 Our team focuses on financially robust companies that pay and raise their dividends consistently year after year.
 We look for businesses with what we refer to as “battleship balance sheets” that allow them to successfully navigate difficult economic and market environments.
 We also seek companies that generate excess free cash flow.
 This protects the dividend while allowing the business to continue to grow.

 Just as dividends matter, so does price.
 We don’t simply buy stocks with healthy dividends, but rather look for companies where the stock price does not reflect the full value of the company and its ability to grow its dividend.
 While dividends represent roughly half of a stock’s total return, the other half comes from rising stock prices over time.
-That’s why we carefully calculate what we believe to be fair value for a broad range of companies’ stocks, and only buy them when we believe a bargain is at hand.
+That’s why we carefully calculate what we believe to be fair value for a broad range of companies’ stocks, with the aim to buy them when we believe a bargain is at hand.

 Are Dividend-Growth Stocks Right for You?

-This material is distributed for informational purposes only.
-The investment ideas and expressions of opinion may contain certain forward-looking statements and should not be viewed as recommendations or personal investment advice, or considered an offer to buy or sell specific securities.
+This material is distributed for informational purposes only; and is not financial or investment advice.
+Speak to your financial adviser before taking specific action.
+The investment ideas and opinions contained herein should not be viewed as recommendations or personal investment advice or considered an offer to buy or sell specific securities.
 Data and statistics contained in this report are obtained from what we believe to be reliable sources; however, their accuracy, completeness or reliability cannot be guaranteed.
-The Dividend Income and ESG Dividend Income strategies are managed by Braver Capital Management, a division of Adviser Investments, LLC.
+The Dividend Income and ESG Dividend Income strategies are managed by Adviser Capital, a division of Adviser Investments, LLC.

 Our statements and opinions are subject to change without notice and should be considered only as part of a diversified portfolio.
 You may request a free copy of the firm’s Form ADV Part 2, which describes, among other items, risk factors, strategies, affiliations, services offered and fees charged.